 8. Pay all your bills on time, every time

 At least make the minimum payment!
 It should go without saying, but this is a must.
 Lenders will love you and lend to you and supply more credit with better terms when they know that you will pay them back in a timely manner.
 It’s that simple.
 Just try and borrow if you have a black mark like lawsuits for failure to pay someone or a bankruptcy on your record.
+Even though medical debts are not as prevalent on your credit report, they can become an issue if they go to collections.

 So set up an auto pay if you’re able so that you never miss any payments.
 Otherwise set up reminders on your calendar.
 Whatever you need to do to pay on time.
 And if by chance you accidentally miss a payment, contact the creditor right away to make arrangements.